yhorian/pages-plugin-mailchannels/README.md

 ## Usage

-Copy the **_middleware.ts** file from this repository over to your own /functions folder.
+Copy the **_middleware.ts** file from this repository over to the /functions folder of your own repository.
+Cloudflare will then parse this into a Function when the page is compiled.

-Change the email inside to your own.
+Don't forget to change the email inside the **_middleware.ts** to your own.
 It'll throw a **512:"Could not send your email.
 Please try again."** error otherwise.
 ```js
 const myEmail = "example@example.com"
 ```